medic/cht-docs/content/en/contribute/medic/onboarding/team-meetings.md

 ### Running the call on the day-of
 1. Start the call on time (mostly).
 We can't sit around forever, but this is mostly a fun thing, so it's ok if people are just chatting for a couple minutes while waiting for stragglers.
-1. Say hello and all that
+1. Say hello and all that.
-1. Do the question of the week activity
+1. Do the question of the week activity.
     1. Sometimes people get the order mixed up.
 Be prepared to nudge people if needed.
 1. Move to the regular agenda.
 If there are special items, someone's name should be on it already.
-1. Do the Jamboard
+1. Do the Jamboard.
   1. Ask for someone to mark the cards as you call them out.
 Enough people seem to take joy in this, and it'll be a thing all on its own!
   1. Note which card you're looking at, read it, and ask if anyone (or the author) wants to add more.
 Sometimes it's quick stuff, sometimes it's big fun things everyone wants to spend more time on.
 Cool.
 1. Pass the mic to the activity of the week person.
 1. Fin!
 (It's ok if we finish early.
-We need to try hard not to finish late; it's evening for some teammates!)
+We need to try hard not to finish late; it's evening for some teammates!).